-X-by-wire systems (such as brake-by-wire, shift-by-wire or even steer-by-wire) are becoming more and more important to car manufacturers.
-The main reasons are the advantages and particular properties (see below) which car makers have to take into consideration for prospective intelligent transportation systems in the future.
-Also, continuously falling costs for general electronic equipment as well as for computational hardware and software products are pushing this general tendency.
+X-by-Wire Systems (such as Brake-by-Wire, Shift-by-Wire or even Steer-by-Wire) are becoming more and more important for car manufacturer.
+Main reasons are advantages and particular properties (see below)which car makers have to take into consideration for prospective intelligent transportation systems in the future.
+And, continuously falling costs for general electronic equipment as well as for computational hard- and software products are pushing this general tendency.

 Figure 1 shows the wheel suspension and steering system of an average car.
-In a steer-by-wire system the steering shaft is cut into two independent parts.
-After separation, each interface will be equipped with an electric or electro hydraulic actuator.
-This results in a Turning Wheel Actuator System generating the torque $m_T$ and a Steering Wheel Actuator System (torque $m_S$ ).
-Both systems communicate via the so-called CAN-Bus.
-Due to the loss of the mechanical coupling there is also a loss of basically two items of information related to two physical constraints, namely on the one hand
+In a Steerby-Wire system the steering shaft is cut into two independent parts.
+After separation each interface will be equipped with an electric or electro hydraulic actuator.
+This results in a Turning Wheel Actuator System generating the torque m_T and a Steering Wheel Actuator System (torque m_S .
+Both systems communicate via the so called CAN-Bus.
+Due to the loss of the mechanical coupling there is also a loss of basically two informations related to two physical constraints, namely on the one hand

-- the kinematic condition that there is exactly one turning wheel angle $\psi$ for each steering wheel angle $\varphi$ and, on the other hand, - the kinetic condition that the two interface torques are the same in magnitude.
+- the kinematic condition that there is exactly one turning wheel angle ψ for each steering wheel angle φ and, on the other hand - the kinetic condition that the two interface torques are the same in magnitude.